Here are my Pediatric Physical Therapy must haves. My recommendations for toys and equipment that every Pediatric PT needs in their “toolbox”!

 1. Dyna-Disc

-Extremely functional tool with many uses the Therapy Ball is a must have for any Pediatric PT Toolbox!
+The Therapy Ball is a must have for any Pediatric PT Toolbox!
 Great for tummy time, practicing transitional movements, dynamic sitting balance reactions, addressing trunk strength and postural control!
 Can be used with children of all ages in a myriad of ways!
 See the Therapy Ball in action in our Hypotonia Treatment Ideas post.

 3. Foam Roller